-A sundry notice (form 4) must be submitted within ten days after cleanup of any spill or leak unless deemed unnecessary by the director.
+A sundry notice (form 4) must be submitted within ten days after cleanup of any spill or leak in which fluids are not properly removed or appropriate resources are not utilized to contain and clean up the spill unless deemed unnecessary by the director.
 Said notice must include the date of the occurrence, date of cleanup, amount and type of each fluid involved, identification of the site affected, the root cause of the incident and explanation of how the volume was determined.

-History: Effective April 1, 2012; amended effective October 1, 2016.
+History: Effective April 1, 2012; amended effective October 1, 2016; \\\\\.